 Some of the symptoms are chest pain, high body temperature, coughing, labored breathing, general fatigue, and even blueish skin.

 If your pneumonia doesn’t get treated immediately, the situation can become extremely serious or even fatal, which is why consulting a doctor to prevent complications is vital.

 Chronic damage to your oesophagus caused by stomach acid can cause changes in the squamous cells that form its lining.
 When this happens, the cells can get replaced by gland cells, similar to the ones in your intestines.
 Such cells can turn cancerous, and even result in oesophageal cancer.

-The symptoms that point to Barrett’s oesophagus are actually the ones you experience with GERD, such as frequent heartburn, chest pain and trouble swallowing food.
+Symptoms of Barrett’s esophagus are actually very similar to the ones in GERD: frequent heartburn, chest pain and difficulties in swallowing food.